 Sites must be within the South Downs National Park.
 Check here: Do I live in the National Park? – South Downs National Park Authority.

-The latest round of the Beelines Grant is now CLOSED.
+The latest round of the Beelines Grant is OPEN.
+The deadline is 1 March 2026.

-If you have any questions about the process please contact Grants Officer on 07471 997344.
+You will be asked to provide a simple site map and photo of the site.
+If you are not able to access the form or have any questions about the process please contact Grants Officer on 07471 997344.

 Watch this short film about a dormant plot at Southerham Lane in Lewes.
 Owner Gavin Williams approached the National Park to convert the field into a haven for pollinators.